datasurfergtx/site/content/blog/veterans/index.md

 categories: ["Data Visualization", "GIS", "Maps"]
 ---

-I was curious to know what the veteran population was like in the United States, so I went onto the [Department of Veterans Affairs website](https://www.va.gov/vetdata/veteran_population.asp) and found a bunch of spreadsheets and pivot tables on veteran population.
-The data is given in county format, which is good for our analysis later, but we need to aggregate it to look at it in a state level.
+The [US Department of Veterans Affairs](https://www.va.gov/) is a federal agency responsible for taking care of US military personnel after they separated from service.
+The VA provides healthcare, education, disability, and other benefits to US veterans.
+The [VA](https://www.va.gov/vetdata/veteran_population.asp) also has a lot of data on US veterans available for free.
+There's a bunch of spreadsheets and pivot tables on veteran population.
+The data is given in county format, which is good for our analysis later, but we need to aggregate the data to view it at a state level.

 ## <b>US Veteran Population Density in 2015</b>
 ![png](./gallery/uspop.png)
-Here is a breakdown of veteran popuulation density across the US in 2015.
+Here is a breakdown of veteran population density across the US in 2015.
 We can see that most veterans live in California, Texas, and Florida.

 <br>
 ## <b>New York Veteran Population Density in 2015</b>
 ![png](./gallery/nypopraw.png)
-Now that we have an idea of the veteran population in the US, lets look more closely at a particular state to see if we can draw any insights on this dataset.
+Now that we have an idea of the veteran population in the US, let's look more closely at a particular state to see if we can draw any insights on this dataset.
 The above map shows a raw count of veterans in New York.
-Suffolk county and Erie county have the most veterans.
+Suffolk County and Erie County have the most veterans.
 However, this map can be a little misleading.
 There are a lot of veterans living in these counties but we do not know anything about the overall population density in each county.
 Let's take some [census data](https://www.census.gov/programs-surveys/geography.html) and build out veteran proportion in each country.

 <br>
 ## <b>New York Veteran Population by percentage</b>
 ![png](./gallery/nypopperc.png)
-Now we can see taht Jefferson and Hamilton county have the most veterans by percentage of population within the county.
-A little Google search found that a VA in both Hamilton County and Jefferson County!
+Now we can see that Jefferson and Hamilton County have the most veterans by percentage of population within the county.
+A little Google search found that there's a VA in both Hamilton County and Jefferson County!
 <br>
 [VA in Hamilton County](https://veterans.ny.gov/content/hamilton-county-veterans-service-agency-location-1)<br>
 [VA in Jefferson County](https://co.jefferson.ny.us/departments/Veterans)

 <br>

-## <b>Impotance of Visualization</b>
+## <b>Importance of Visualization</b>
-Visualizing this dataset helped understand areas with the highest proportion of veterans does not happen by chance.
+Visualizing this dataset helped us understand that areas with the highest proportion of veterans do not happen by chance.
 More veterans will live nearby a VA.
 I think this approach would be useful for the VA if they have plans to build new VA hospitals or offices that provide benefits to veterans.

 <br>
 ## Resources: